Morning, Thursday, 30th April 2020

 - Implementation of the revised National Planning Policy Framework;

-- The recently published Environment Bill, which includes provisions to ensure ‘biodiversity net gain’ in new housing developments; and
+- The Environment Bill - set to be reintroduced to parliament following the Queen’s Speech - which includes provisions to ensure ‘biodiversity net gain’ in new housing developments; and

-- The National Infrastructure Strategy, which is set to be published in the next few months.
+- The National Infrastructure Strategy, which is set to be published alongside the new Government’s first budget.

 Speakers and chairs

-There will be keynote addresses from Steve Quartermain, Chief Planner, MHCLG; Marie Southgate, Deputy Director - Land Use Policy, Defra; Lindsey Richards, Head of Planning, Homes England; Peter Kemp, Planning Change Manager, Greater London Authority; David Jackson, Head of Planning, Savills; Charlotte Twyning, Consents Director, Heathrow, and Claire Dutch, Partner, Hogan Lovells International.
+There will be keynote addresses from Steve Quartermain, Chief Planner, MHCLG; Marie Southgate, Deputy Director - Land Use Policy, Defra; Lindsey Richards, Head of Planning, Homes England; Peter Kemp, Head of Change and Delivery, Planning, Greater London Authority; David Jackson, Head of Planning, Savills and Charlotte Twyning, Consents Director, Heathrow.

-The chairs are: Dame Lucy Neville-Rolfe, Member, All-Party Parliamentary Group on Infrastructure, and All-Party Parliamentary Group on London's Planning and Built Environment and Mark Prisk.
+The chairs are: Baroness Neville-Rolfe, Member, All-Party Parliamentary Group on Infrastructure, and All-Party Parliamentary Group on London's Planning and Built Environment; and Mark Prisk.

 - Government priorities for planning policy across England;